gigaai/docs/wordpress/quick-replies.md

 ![Quick Replies](https://scontent-hkg3-1.xx.fbcdn.net/t39.2365-6/13509243_818831098218750_489238139_n.png)

 ## Adding Quick Replies

+> If you're using Builder, just click </kbd>+ Quick Replies</kbd> button under each response add a Quick Replies.
+If you use Dynamic Data.
+This is a guide to add Quick Replies to your Response.

 Quick Replies work with all message types.
 To add quick replies, put them and your message together in an array.
 For example:

 ```